Dual Self-Awareness Value Decomposition Framework without Individual Global Max for Cooperative Multi-Agent Reinforcement Learning: Methodology

-In DAVE, the alter ego value function model of each agent $a$ is identical to the agent network in other value decomposition methods and generates individual state-action value $Q^\text{alter}_a(\tau^a,\cdot)$ according to the current historical trajectory $\tau^a$.
-To obtain the joint state-action value $Q_\text{tot}^{\text{alter}}(s, \boldsymbol{u})$ for carrying out the joint action $\boldsymbol{u}$ in the state $s$, the value function of each agent is input into the IGM-free mixing network.
+In DAVE, the alter ego value function model of each agent $a$ is identical to the agent network in other value decomposition methods and generates individual state-action value $Q^\text{alter}_a(\tau^a,\cdot)$ based on the current historical trajectory $\tau^a$.
+To obtain the joint state-action value $Q_\text{tot}^{\text{alter}}(s, \boldsymbol{u})$ for carrying out the joint action $\boldsymbol{u}$ in the state $s$, the value function of each agent is fed into the IGM-free mixing network.
 However, the alter ego model does not determine the actions chosen by the agent, either during centralized training or decentralized execution.
 What determines the action of each agent is the ego policy $\pi^\text{ego}_a$.
 The joint ego policy can be expressed as $\boldsymbol{\pi}^\text{ego}(\boldsymbol{u}\mid s)=\prod_{a=1}^n\pi^\text{ego}_a(u ^a\mid \tau^a)$.
-The agent interacts with the environment by sampling actions from the categorical distribution output by the ego policy during execution.
-And when training, we replace the exact maximization of $Q_\text{tot}(s, \boldsymbol{u})$ over the total joint action space with maximization over a set of samples $\boldsymbol {U}^{\text{ego}}$ from $\boldsymbol{\pi}^\text{ego}$.
+When executing, the agent interacts with the environment by sampling actions from the categorical distribution output by the ego policy.
+And during training, we replace the exact maximization of $Q_\text{tot}(s, \boldsymbol{u})$ over the total joint action space with maximization over a set of samples $\boldsymbol {U}^{\text{ego}}$ from $\boldsymbol{\pi}^\text{ego}$.
 So we modify the objective of the cooperative multi-agent value decomposition problem from \equationautorefname~\eqref{eq:original_object} to

 where $\boldsymbol{U}^{\text{ego}}:=\{\boldsymbol{u}_i^{\text{ego}}\sim \boldsymbol{\pi}^\text{ego} (s)\}_{i=1}^{M}$ in state $s$ and $M$ is the number of samples.
-Therefore, the dual self-awareness framework in DAVE substitutes the optimal global state-action value with the local optimal joint state-action value found in the small space $\boldsymbol{U}^\text{ego}$ obtained from $\boldsymbol{\pi}^\text{ego}$ after $M$ times of sampling.
-As long as the ego policy assigns non-zero probabilities to all actions, this method will approach the objective described by \equationautorefname~\eqref{eq:original_object} as the number of samples $M$ increases.
-The detailed proof can be found in Appendix~\ref{sec:appendixA}.
-Nevertheless, the computational cost is proportional to $M$.
+Therefore, the dual self-awareness framework substitutes the global optimal state-action value with the local optimal one found in the small space $\boldsymbol{U}^\text{ego}$, which is obtained by sampling $M$ times from $\boldsymbol{\pi}^\text{ego}$.
+As long as the ego policy assigns non-zero probabilities to all available actions, this method will converge to the objective described by \equationautorefname~\eqref{eq:original_object} as the number of samples $M$ increases.
+The detailed proof can be found in Appendix~\ref{sec:appendix_proof}.
+Nevertheless, the computational cost is directly proportional to $M$.
 So the choice of $M$ must strike a balance between precision and computational complexity.